Efficient and Scalable Parametric High-Order Portfolios Design via the Skew-t Distribution

 \section{Introduction}

-Modern portfolio theory (MPT), pioneered by Harry Markowitz \cite{markowitz1952portfolio}, aims at reaching a trade-off between minimizing the risk of the portfolio and maximizing its profit.
+Modern portfolio theory (MPT), pioneered by Harry Markowitz \cite{markowitz1952portfolio}, strives to reaching a trade-off between minimizing the risk of the portfolio and maximizing its profit.
 For the convenience of modeling the profit and risk, the assets' returns are conventionally assumed to follow a Gaussian distribution.
 The Gaussian distribution was embraced in early research for a number of reasons \cite{markowitz1991foundations}.
 First of all, it is straightforward to describe the data using the Gaussian distribution.
 The mean vector $\boldsymbol{\mu}$ and covariance matrix $\boldsymbol{\Sigma}$, which are the parameters of the Gaussian distribution, can be obtained via numerous estimation methods.
 Moreover, the mathematical expression of profit and risk are henceforth simple enough such that the resultant portfolio designs are convenient from the perspective of optimization.
 However, the mean and variance, a.k.a. the first- and second-order moments, are usually not sufficient to capture the characteristics of the assets' returns \cite{adcock2015skewed,resnick2007heavy}.
-It is widely acknowledged that empirical observations of stock data exhibit asymmetry and fat tails that can be barely described by a Gaussian distribution \cite{kolm201460,jondeau2003conditional}.
-To make up for these deficiencies, a number of empirical evidence suggests incorporating the high-order moments into portfolio design \cite{bradley2003financial,rosenberg2006general}.
+It is widely acknowledged that empirical observations of stock data exhibit asymmetry and fat tails that can be barely described by a Gaussian distribution \cite{kolm201460,de2021graphical,jondeau2003conditional,de2022learning}.
+In light of these deficiencies, a number of empirical evidence advocates the incorporation of the high-order moments into portfolio design \cite{bradley2003financial,rosenberg2006general}.

 The concerns of skewness and kurtosis, a.k.a. third- and fourth-order moments, have been raised for decades \cite{gaurav2013effect}.
-Typically, the positive skewness and small kurtosis are desired as they correspond to the portfolios that are more likely to make profits and less likely to suffer from extreme losses \cite{maringer2009global}.
-Therefore, as fervently advertised \cite{khan2020sustainable}, portfolio designs should also aspire to achieve high skewness and low kurtosis.
+Typically, higher skewness is preferred as it reduces extreme values on the side of losses and increases them on the side of gains.
+Whereas the kurtosis measures dispersion which is something undesirable that increases the uncertainty of returns \cite{maringer2009global,scott1980direction,decarlo1997meaning}.
+A detailed discussion can be found in \cite{scott1980direction}.
+Therefore, portfolio designs should also aspire to achieve high skewness and low kurtosis.
 This trade-off was then naturally formulated as a mean-variance-skewness-kurtosis (MVSK) framework \cite{jondeau2006optimal}.